 As a growing high-technology company, we operate in an extremely competitive and rapidly changing industry.
 We believe that the skill, talent, judgment and dedication of our executive officers are critical factors affecting the long-term value of our company.
 The Compensation Committee's philosophy and objectives in setting compensation policies for executive officers are to align pay with performance, while at the same time providing fair, reasonable and competitive compensation that will allow us to retain and attract superior executive talent.
 The Compensation Committee strongly believes that executive compensation should align executives' interests with those of shareholders by rewarding achievement of specific annual, long-term, and strategic goals by our company, with the ultimate objective of improving long-term stockholder value.
 The specific goals that our current executive compensation program rewards are focused primarily on revenue growth and profitability.
-To that end, the Compensation Committee believes executive compensation that reward performance as measured against established goals.
+To that end, the Compensation Committee believes executive compensation packages provided by our company to its executive officers should include a mix of both cash and equity-based compensation that reward performance as measured against established goals.
 As a result, the principal elements of our executive compensation are base salary, non-equity incentive plan compensation, long-term equity incentives generally in the form of stock options and/or restricted stock and post-termination severance and acceleration of equity award vesting for certain named executive officers upon termination and/or a change in control.